neoforged/.github/primers/1.21.6/index.md

     - `WidgetTooltipHolder#refreshTooltipForNextRenderPass` now takes in the `GuiGraphics` and the XY position
 - `net.minecraft.client.gui.components.spectator.SpectatorGui#renderTooltip` -> `renderAction`
 - `net.minecraft.client.gui.components.tabs`
+    - `LoadingTab` - A tab that indicates information is currently being loaded.
     - `Tab#getTabExtraNarration` - Returns the hint narration of the tab.
     - `TabManager` can now take in two `Consumer`s on what to do when a tab is selected or deselected
     - `TabNavigationBar`